Acoustic analogies with general relativity, quantum fields, and thermodynamics

-to the lowest order, while the components $h^{\text{react}}_{0j} \sim (\omega L/c_0) h^{\text{react}}_{00}$ are of higher order.
-Therefore, we have expressed the metric component $h_{00}$ in the Newtonian form and we expect it to describe fluid particle motion due to a longitudinal sound wave produced by the isentropic quadrupole source $\rho \vec v \vec v$ in Lighthill’s analogy.
+in the leading order, while the remaining components from eq.~(\ref{particle_acceleration_spatial}) are of higher order: $h^{\text{react}}_{0j} \sim (\omega L/c_0) h^{\text{react}}_{00}$.
+Therefore, we have expressed the metric component $h_{00}$ in the Newtonian gauge.
+It was calculated in near field and in gravitation it corrects the Newtonian potential from eq.~(\ref{Einstein_field_equations_linear_non-relativistic_source_near_field}) by taking into account the radiation of gravitational waves.
+Analogously, it represents radiated longitudinal sound waves, which constitute a very small fraction of eq.~(\ref{Einstein_field_equations_linear_non-relativistic_source}) (see section~\ref{ch:pulsating_sphere}), in addition to the near field in eq.~(\ref{Einstein_field_equations_linear_non-relativistic_source_near_field}).
+Such longitudinal contributions have no relevance in general relativity, as they are negligible compared to the transverse waves.

+Since it depends only on the spatial part of the reduced quadrupole moment tensor, we expect $h^{\text{react}}_{00}$ to capture fluid particle motion due to an incoming longitudinal sound wave generated by Lighthill's quadrupole source in an isentropic incompressible flow, $\rho_0 \vec v \vec v$.
 The geodesic equation~(\ref{particle_acceleration_spatial_Newtonian_gauge}) gives acceleration of a non-relativistic particle affected by the weak perturbation: